Naman1729/foundry-simple-storage/README.md

 This repository contain Simple Storage in foundry framework

-## Step to flow to start foundary project for scratch
+## Step to flow to start foundry project for scratch

-1. To get basic template of foundary framework.
+1. To get basic template of foundry framework.

 ```bash
   forge init